 Recent research suggests that dark ice is spreading to places as diverse as the Himalayas and the Arctic.

 In Nepal, geologists recorded dark ice forming for a week on the world’s highest glacier, Khumbu.
 The fine dust particles, blown in by fierce winds, settled on the ice and turned the snow black and brown.
-The geologists found that the sudden darkening reduced the glacier’s albedo by 20 percent in a single month.
+The geologists found that the sudden darkening reduced the ice’s albedo by 20 percent in a single month.

 Just a bit further away, on the Tibetan Plateau, soot from wood-fired cooking stoves has caused a similar darkening of the glaciers.
 The contaminated ice melts in freshwater quickly, carrying the dirty particles down into the Yangtze, Ganges, Yellow, and Mekong rivers.
 These rivers serve as the primary source of water for two billion people.